-HP offers a number of desktops to complement its laptop lines, and you may find that a more permanent computer is better for you.
+HP offers several desktops to complement its laptop lines, and you may find more permanent options make for the best HP computers.
 Up first, we’ll dig into a few of the best all-in-one PCs that keep your entire setup close at hand.
 You’ll notice a few familiar names, but the all-in-ones top out with the Envy line rather than the Spectre.
 Here are our top choices:

 Envy All-in-One 32

 If you want the most powerful all-in-one that HP has to offer, the buck stops here.
 The new 32-inch Envy is both huge and built to handle your greatest creative pursuits.
 It starts with a large display, but you’re also looking at a 10th-generation Intel Core i7 processor, a speedy Nvidia GeForce RTX 2070 GPU, and more than 1TB of combined storage space.
 Your Envy all-in-one comes with 16GB of DDR4 RAM onboard, but you can always upgrade it to 32GB if you want to.

 See also: Here are the best all-in-one computers